Daly City's Green Vision

 - Peninsula Clean Energy - The City Council voted unanimously to join Peninsula Clean Energy (PCE) in January 2016.
 Now, the County of San Mateo and all 20 cities on the peninsula will be able to use their combined electricity demand to buy and develop renewable, clean power on behalf of all residents and businesses.
 PCE will help accomplish the greenhouse gas reduction goals of the City's Climate Action Plan and introduce consumer choice to an energy market where none currently exists.

 - Project Green Space and Urban Forestry - The City recently received a $25k grant to support tree planting and rain gardens by local volunteers to regrow our urban forest.
 New green spaces will boost our resilience to climate change impacts.

-The following free events are aimed at helping residents reduce their negative impacts to the environment:
+The following free events are aimed at helping residents reduce their negative impacts on the environment:

-- Earth Day Event 2016 - Residents are invited to City Hall on Sat., Apr 16th from 10am - 2pm for free document shredding, e-waste drop-off, compost giveaway, and used tire takeback.
+- Earth Day Event 2020 - Residents are invited to City Hall on Saturday., May 2, 2020, from 9 am to 1 pm for free document shredding, e-waste drop-off, compost giveaway, and used tire takeback.
 This event has been canceled due to the current Health Officer's Shelter in Place Order

 - Household Hazardous Waste Collection Events - San Mateo County residents can safely dispose of household hazardous waste (HHW) free of charge at a special drop-off collection event at City Hall, at 333 90th Street four times per year.
 These events have been canceled due to the current Health Order